-If equipped, the liftgate may be operated with a kicking motion near the left side of the rear bumper at the location of the projected logo.

-The RKE transmitter must be within 1 m (3 ft) of the rear bumper to operate the power liftgate hands-free.
+If equipped, the liftgate may be operated with a kicking motion under the left side of the rear bumper at the location of the projected logo.
+See "Projected Logo" later in this section.
+The RKE transmitter must be within 1 m (3 ft).
 The hands-free feature will not work while the liftgate is moving.
 To stop the liftgate while in motion use one of the liftgate switches.

 The hands-free feature can be customized.
-See Vehicle Personalization ⇒ 138.
+See Vehicle Personalization $\Rightarrow$ 137.
 Choose from the following:

-On-Open and Close: The kicking motion is activated to both open and close the liftgate.
+On-Open and Close : The kicking motion is activated to both open and close the liftgate.

-On-Open Only: The kicking motion is activated to only open the liftgate.
+On-Open Only : The kicking motion is activated to only open the liftgate.

-Off: The feature is disabled.
+Off : The feature is disabled.